ltslog/ltslog/README.md

 ltslog is based on Log4j version 1.2.17.redhat.3.
 As of 2021-12-16, it fixes all known security issues.
 In order to reduce the attackable surfaces, it removes features, that are not widely used.

+Please report security issue via email to ltslog at arianne-project.org privatly.
+The Github issue trackker is public.

+This is a long term support project.
+Security issues will be addressed in a timely manner.
+But there will be no new features.
+Please use a modern logging framework instead.

 ## Changes 1.2.18 - released on 2021-12-16